techidaily/site-common-error/source/_posts/solving-the-puzzle-a-comprehensive-guide-to-correcting-twitch-error-4000.md

 2. Click**Check for updates** .
 Windows will start searching for available updates.
 If there are any, Windows will automatically download and install the updates.
 ![](https://images.drivereasy.com/wp-content/uploads/2019/08/Check-for-updates.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  See if Error 0x887A0006 reappears after you installed the latest Windows update.
 If this issue persists, try the next fix, below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 6: Change the power plan of your PC